 - Enjoyment courses are those in which the majority of class is spent with the students discussing the topic or practicing a skill rather than the instructor presenting.
 The Instructor’s primary purpose is for group sharing and discussion.

-- Special requirements for the classroom and/or participants, such as physical abilities, technical skills, etc. PLEASE NOTE: We use typical university classrooms with access to LCD projectors and microphones.
-If a computer is needed, instructors must bring their own laptop.
-If you have a special space requirement, contact Sharon Gretz, Director of Osher, before you submit the proposal to assure we can accommodate your needs.
+- For proposed in-person courses you are asked for special requirements for the classroom and/or participants, such as physical abilities, technical skills, books required, etc. PLEASE NOTE: We use typical university classrooms with access to LCD projectors and microphones for our face-to-face courses.
+If a computer is needed, instructors must bring their own working laptop.
+If you have a special space requirement, contact our office at email@example.com , before you submit the proposal to assure we can accommodate your needs.
+For online courses, OLLI at Pitt provides instructors with a PITT Zoom account through which they will teach.

-- Please list any required text in your proposal.
+- You are asked to list any suggested text in your proposal.
 If you suggest a book for your proposed course, you must confirm in your proposal that the book is still in print or you will not be able to use it for this course.
 (Please include title, author, publisher, and ISBN number.
 Total cost of books should not exceed $25.)

 - Financial interests – Instructors must disclose any financial interests they have in a product or service mentioned in the course.
 These factors may be considered as the course proposal is evaluated.